 Almost all these films centred on a story arc involving a group trying to get through training, or trying to retain the status quo, in naturally circular scenarios (the next group of recruits etc).
 The first film, Sergeant, had the recruits deciding to help the Sgt (played by William Hartnell, who of course went on to play the first Doctor Who) win the best platoon award before retirement, and in Teaching the story arc is the possible departure of the headmaster, played by Ted Ray (in his only CO film).
 The early films usually featured a roster of light comedy players, such as Bob Monkhouse or Leslie Phillips, along with those we would now consider to be CO regulars, and their style was very much in tune with other British comedy films of the 50s such as Dentist on the Job; this scene from Carry On Teacher is quite typical of the light, pratfall style of comedy then prevalent:

 There is no link between the spoof films and the cast etc that I can see, other than Jim Dale, to explain why I think they are the best of the COs; Sid James is in two of them but not Screaming or Spying, Kenneth Williams is ever-present but is also in lots of other inferior COs, and so forth.
 One big bonus for me in Screaming is the presence (in his only CO film) of Harry H Corbett.
-25 years ago I shared a flat with a Polish woman, and one morning I casually mentioned that I had watched a Carry On film the previous evening, whereupon she asked 'What's a Carry On film?'
-Ths is actually quite a difficult question to answer, but i remember that I described the following scene as a typical example of CO wit:
+Back in the late 1980s I shared a flat with a Polish woman, and one morning I casually mentioned that I had watched a Carry On film the previous evening, whereupon she asked 'What's a Carry On film?'
+Ths is actually quite a difficult question to answer, but I remember that I described the following scene as a typical example of CO wit:

 One film I do like though is At Your Convenience; many years ago I went to an all-night showing of Carry On films at The Scala cinema in King's Cross, sadly no more.
 We all arrived after closing time, somewhat the worse for wear, having missed the first film.
 The second one was Screaming (the whole audience mimicking the squeals of baby Oddbod) and then it was At Your Convenience.
-I've always liked the vignettes of home life with Sid James (in 'Bless this House' mode) and Hattie Jacques - and of course Joey (another from VirgLondon1):
+I've always liked the vignettes of home life with Sid James (in 'Bless this House' mode) and Hattie Jacques - and of course Joey the horse winner-predicting budgie - in this film as seen in this compilation of scenes:

 Here is one unimpressed critic's view of the films: